ARTbio/GalaxyKickStart/docs/use_case_3-3.md

 - For Step 2, select the `nucleotide vir1 blast database` (this should also be already selected)
 - As usual, check the box `Send results to a new history`, edit the name of the new history to `Use Case 3-3 Ebola virus`, and `Execute` the workflow !
 Note, that for complex workflows with dataset collections in input, the actual warning that the workflow is started make take time to show up; you can even have a "504 Gateway Time-out" warning.
 This is not a serious issue: just go in your `User` -> `Saved history` menu, you will see your `Use Case 3-3 Ebola virus` history running and you will be able to access it.

-As a last note, the workflow for Use Case 3-3 may take a long time.
+The workflow for Use Case 3-3 may take a long time.
 Be patient.

 ## History for Use Case 3-3 / Lassa virus, segment L
 1. Stay in the history `Input data for Use Case 3-3`